Shift3/standards-and-practices/git-and-github/code-versioning.md

   * Provides markers for points in our development cycle such as releases, patches, hotfixes, etc.
   * Keeps in-development projects organized by allowing for pre-releases (ie. 0.1.0, 0.2.0) that can be mapped to specific milestones
   * Allows for quicker set-up time for new developers being added to your project
-  * Help us avoid introducing major breaking changes unintentionally for enforcing the major/minor/patch methodology.
+  * Help us avoid introducing major breaking changes unintentionally by enforcing the major/minor/patch methodology.

 ## How do I do it?